EB1-A

 The meanings of these evidentiary criteria are ambiguous.
 Cases in front of AAO (Administrative Appeal Office) have indicated that not every criterion applies to every foreign beneficiary.

 Attorneys are sometimes confused about the evidence types that apply to the particular case.
-Aria Law Group will correctly determine which evidence is relevant to the petitioner’s application based on the attorney’s experience, education, and legal training.
+Green Card Link will correctly determine which evidence is relevant to the petitioner’s application based on the attorney’s experience, education, and legal training.

 EB1-A Applicant Must be Top of the Field of Expertise